copier-org/copier/docs/configuring.md

 ### Include other YAML files

-The `copier.yml` file supports multiple documents.
-When found, they are merged (**not** deeply merged; just merged) and the latest one defined has priority.

-It also supports using the `!include` tag to include other configurations from elsewhere.

-These two features, combined, allow you to reuse common partial sections from your templates.
+The `copier.yml` file supports multiple documents as well as using the `!include` tag to include settings and questions from other yaml files.
+This allows you to split up a larger `copier.yml` and enables you to reuse common partial sections from your templates.
+When multiple documents are used, care has to be taken with question and settings that are defined in more than one document:

+-   a question with the same name overwrites definitions from an earlier document
+-   settings given in multiple documents for `exclude`, `skip_if_exists`, `jinja_extensions` and `secret_questions` are concatenated
+-   other settings (such as `tasks` or `migrations`) overwrite previous defintions for these settings

 !!! hint